 (Pew Research Center)

 Despite equal opportunities and high-level degrees, ethnic minority women, and those with a specific religious dress code, are often subject to discrimination and harassment in the workplace.
-Furthermore, they remain under-represented and disadvantaged and lose a chance to receive leadership positions.
+Furthermore, job discrimination statistics show they remain under-represented and disadvantaged and lose a chance to receive leadership positions.

 14. The average settlement amount for EEOC claims on religious discrimination is around $40,000–$50,000.